 We’ve all been there.
-You see the sun outside, you put your freshest pair of kicks on and you head out for the day.
+You see the sun outside, you put your freshest pair of shoes on and you head out for the day.
 But then Mother Nature decides she wants to piss all over those white sneakers of yours and quite literally rains on your parade.
 Water starts splashing at your feet, puddles form, and you inevitably find yourself ankle-deep in one, your feet and socks become soaked, and your day is ruined, forcing you to curse every expletive under the sun at the sky.

 Many of the pairs on this list have been designed to be waterproof from the get-go, and we’ll admit their designs might not be to everyone’s taste.
 However, some younger brands have been able to do their research and understand exactly what it is the modern gent needs from a pair of sneakers, so have been able to combine timeless style with modern waterproof tech.

 Waterproof Shoe FAQ

 The best waterproof shoes are typically made of rubber and/or PVC materials for the sole and synthetic leather or neoprene for the upper.
 The footwear’s non-porous membrane keeps liquids from penetrating inside.
 Yes.
 You can use waterproofing sprays on suede, canvas, and other shoes with textured materials.
 Just look for ones with silicone or acrylic polymer as ingredients.
 No. Weather resistant shoes are not as impermeable as waterproof shoes.
 While they can protect your feet from getting wet during rains, they will not prevent water from seeping in when submerged.

 How to know if a shoe is waterproof?